lukiep/org.openhab.binding.bom/README.md

 Configuring weather images does look daunting at first but it is not.
 If you read through the instruction below you should have no problems.

-For rainfal radar images, the first step is to determine the product ID of the images you are after.
+For rainfall radar images, the first step is to determine the product ID of the images you are after.
 You can do this easily by searching "IDR" in BOM's catalogue page http://reg.bom.gov.au/catalogue/anon-ftp.shtml.
 Another way is to note the product ID in the "Rainfall Radars" URL itself.  e.g http://www.bom.gov.au/products/IDR701.loop.shtml.

 Note that each radar range is under different product ID.

 Examples for Perth radar loop:

 - IDR701 - 512 km
 - IDR702 - 256 km
 - IDR703 - 128 km